jwillz7667/quantum-architect-dankdeals/README.md

 ## Admin Dashboard

-The admin dashboard is available at `/admin` and includes:
+Access the admin dashboard at `/admin` after logging in as an admin user.

-- Real-time order management
-- Inventory control with low stock alerts
-- Customer management
+- Overview: `/admin`
-- Analytics and reporting
-- Store settings configuration

-**Only `admin@dankdealsmn.com` can access the admin panel.**
+- Manage Products: `/admin/products`
+- Manage Orders: `/admin/orders`

+Ensure your user has `is_admin: true` in Supabase.

 ## Database Setup